gosub-com/Zurfur/README.md

 ## Basic types

-    int8, uint8, int16, uint16, int32, uint32, int64, uint64
+    int8, uint8, byte, int16, uint16, int32, int, uint32, uint, int64, uint64
-    float32, float64, decimal, string, intptr, Array, List, Map
+    float32, float64, xint, xuint, decimal, string, Array, List, Map

 `byte`, `int`, and `uint` are aliases for `uint8`, `int32`, and `uint32`.
-`string` is an immutable array of UTF8 encoded bytes.  `intptr` is a pointer which could be 32 or 64 bits depending on run-time architecture.
+`string` is an immutable array of UTF8 encoded bytes.  `xint` and `xuint` are pointer sized integers, which could be 32 or 64 bits depending on run-time architecture.

-`Array<type>` is identical an array.
+`Array<type>` is identical to an array.
 Type definitions like `[]int` are shorthand for `Array<int>`.

 `List<type>` works just like an array, but has a capacity and dynamic size.
 It's similar to C#'s `List`, except that it indexes using a `ref` return.
 It acts just like an array including the ability to modify a field of a struct.

+## Casting

+Casting is used much less than in C# because a cast is not used to covert struct types.
+A cast such as `(int)myFloat` should be written as `int(myFloat)`.
+Casts are only used to convert between class/interface types or for pointer conversions.

+The cast construct is determined at the parse level.
+Whenever a closing parenthisis `)` is found, if the next symbol is an identifier or an open parenthisis `(`, it's a cast.
+Otherwise, it is not.
+For example, `(a)b`, `(a)(b)` are always casts regardless of what `a` or `b` is.
+`(a+b)c` is always an invalid cast.  `(a)*b` is never a cast.
+If you need to cast a dereferenced pointer, an extra parenthisis is required as in `(a)(*b)`.